S-Curve Records

 S-Curve Records is an American record label founded in 2000 by former Mercury Records executive Steve Greenberg.
 It is based in New York City.
 In 2001 the label established a distribution and licensing agreement with EMI Records.
-Among the hits released by S-Curve between 2000-2004 were "Who Let the Dogs Out?" by Baha Men, "Stacy's Mom" by Fountains of Wayne and Joss Stone's first two albums, the Soul Sessions and Mind Body & Soul.
+Among the hits released by S-Curve between 2000 and 2004 were "Who Let the Dogs Out?" by Baha Men, "Stacy's Mom" by Fountains of Wayne and Joss Stone's first two albums, the Soul Sessions and Mind Body & Soul.
 All of these artists received multiple Grammy nominations, with Baha Men winning the "Best Dance Recording" Grammy in 2001.

 In 2007 Greenberg relaunched the label after a two-year hiatus, during which he served as President of Columbia Records.
 In 2010, the label's distribution deal with EMI came to an end and S-Curve entered into a new U.S. distribution deal, with Universal Music Group.
-From 2012-2015, Warner Music Group distributed the label outside of North America.
+From 2012 to 2015, Warner Music Group distributed the label outside of North America.